As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Tourmalines are most commonly found in California and Maine.
 Tourmalines easily mimic the appearance of many other types of gemstones, so a tourmaline has to be identified by a gemologist to be verified as a tourmaline.

 The easiest way to identify a genuine tourmaline if you think you’ve found one in your backyard is by holding it up under artificial light.
-If the stone doesn’t change colors as you move it, that may be an indication that the stone is genuine tourmaline.
-However, you’ll still need to confirm this with a professional to be sure.
+If the stone doesn’t change colors as you move it, it may indicate it is a genuine tourmaline.
+However, you’ll still need to confirm this with a professional.

 How to Tell the Quality of Tourmaline